landonmarder/landonmarder.github.io/_posts/2016-08-13-running-phoenix-app-on-a-different-port.md

 **Solution 2: Dynamically override the port in config/dev.exs with an environment variable**

-To take this one step further, you can have use an environment variable to set the port.
+To take this one step further, you can use an environment variable to set the port.
 To do this, you can replace [4000 here](https://github.com/phoenix-examples/hello_phoenix/blob/master/config/dev.exs#L10) like
 this: